Boeing 737 MAX can return to the skies, FAA says

 In October 2019, the company’s board fired Commercial Airplanes chief Kevin McAllister, and two months later Boeing chief executive Dennis Muilenburg was similarly ousted.

-Struggling with fallout from the MAX, Boeing had to abandon plans for a new jet, the New Midmarket Airplane, aimed at a substantial slice of the market that’s now left entirely to the Airbus A321neo.
+Struggling with fallout from the MAX, Boeing had to abandon plans for a new jet, the new midmarket airplane, aimed at a substantial slice of the market that’s left entirely to the Airbus A321neo.
 With no competitive candidate from Boeing, Airbus has orders for nearly 3,500 of those larger, long-range aircraft.

-Because of suppressed worldwide demand, Boeing already this year removed more than 1,000 MAXs from the official backlog, with 448 orders canceled and almost 600 more ruled as too doubtful to be counted as firm orders.
+Because of suppressed worldwide demand, Boeing this year removed more than 1,000 MAXs from the official backlog, with 448 orders canceled and almost 600 more ruled as too doubtful to be counted as firm orders.

-Boeing projects that the cost of the prolonged and unprecedented grounding of the MAX will reach a gigantic $20 billion.
+Boeing projects that the cost of the prolonged and unprecedented grounding of the MAX will reach $20 billion.
 That figure covers compensation to airlines, abnormal production costs and the extra overhead expenses from the anticipated slow ramp-up over an extended period.

-It does not include the compensation that will have to be paid to the families of those killed in the crashes, now the subject of multiple lawsuits, and likely to exceed $2 billion.
+It does not include the compensation that will be paid to the families of those killed in the crashes, now the subject of multiple lawsuits, and likely to exceed $2 billion.

 Yet the damage to Boeing goes far beyond the ruinous financial hit.

-Even as the MAX is cleared to fly again, Boeing has still not fully accepted the responsibility it has for the flawed flight control system that caused the crashes.
+Even as the MAX is cleared to fly again, Boeing has not fully accepted the responsibility it has for the flawed flight-control system that caused the crashes.

 Instead, Boeing’s top leadership concedes only that company engineers made wrongly optimistic assumptions about how pilots would handle a malfunction of the system.